ewhanley/udacity-full-stack/backend-project/vagrant/README.md

     > cd udacity-full-stack/backend-project/vagrant
     ```

-4. Get a Facebook App ID by creating a new web-app
+4. Get a Facebook App ID by creating a new web-app:
    - Go [here](https://developers.facebook.com/quickstarts/?platform=web) to register a new web app.
 Start by naming the app whatever you'd like.
 I called mine *Udacity Backend Project*.
    - Choose *Skip Quick Start* in the upper right.
    - Select *Settings* from the left panel, scroll to the bottom, and enter *http://localhost:5000/* for the *Site URL*.